Conditional Feature Flags

 Returns the result of evaluating the condition.
 Always false for any error.

 You can update your conditions anytime from the cloud.
-The config file format to do so is described here.
+The config file format to do so is described .

-See our feature flag guide for tips on how to implement staged rollouts, rollback, and other feature flag strategies.
+See our for tips on how to implement staged rollouts, rollback, and other feature flag strategies.